konetom/GO-off_Plaza/README.md

 Required input file format
 --------------------------
-Single file in text format containing list of Arabidopsis gene IDs, each separated by a newline.
+Single file in text format containing list of Arabidopsis gene IDs, each separated by a newline. <br>
+If you don't have any data yet, you can use a file containing a list of gene IDs. <br>
+The file can be found in the "input" folder of this GitHub repository.

 <br>